-As an empowered educator, I communicate directly with kids in a classroom setting.
+As an empowered educator, I communicate directly with kids via classroom settings.
 Furthermore, our topics of conversation can be difficult to process.
-My experience teaches me that children react differently to the tough topics that hit them close to home.
+My experience has taught me that children react differently to the tough topics that hit them close to home.
 Because of this, I am always alert to the signals from my audience.
-A few weeks ago, as we talked about “consent” a young man responded with something that still makes my stomach flutter.
+Incidentally, a few weeks ago, as we talked about “consent” a young man responded with something that still makes my stomach flutter.

 To set the stage, as I present, I often share stories from my own experience to provide context.
-On this particular day, we were discussing how our parents often instruct us to hug another adult, even if we don’t want to.
+On this particular day, we were discussing how our parents often instruct us to hug other adults, even if we don’t want to.
 When I asked the students what this experience teaches us, this kiddo responded “we need to do what adults tell us”.

 Ultimately, by forcing our children to hug and kiss other adults, are we truly doing something good?
 Consequently, are we showing our kiddos have no voice over who or how they have physical contact with others?
 Click To TweetLikewise,I know that as a child there were certain adults I felt comfortable with and others who I didn’t.
 Even at a young age, I could recognize who I was not comfortable with…even if my parent’s didn’t.